jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-curation.md

 * Npm (npm)
 * Maven (mvn) - Requires xray 3.92 and above, and Artifactory 7.82 and above
 * Pip (pip) - Requires xray 3.92 and above, and Artifactory 7.82 and above
+* Go (go) - Requires xray 3.92 and above, and Artifactory 7.87 and above
 ***

 ### Commands